riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/fibonacci/README.md

 To run the example, execute one of the scripts.
 Note that there are scripts to run 32 bit (_RV32_) and 64 bit (_RV64_) RISC-V processors.

-The signature file is the content of a memory region and is written either at the end of execution or on a specific event.
+The signature file is the content of a memory region and is written during execution.

-The default usage (RISC-V compliant) is with tests built with the riscv environment that define symbols '_signature_begin_' and '_signature_end_' and is called on the call to the function '_write_tohost_'.
+The default usage (RISC-V compliant) is with tests built with the riscv environment that define symbols '_begin_signature_' and '_end_signature_' and is called on the call to the function '_write_tohost_'.

 However, parameters can be set allowing the definition of any region and the generation of the signature file at the end of simulation.